feathersjs/docs/cookbook/authentication/Discord.md

 The client id (App ID) and secret can be found [here](https://discord.com/developers/applications/):
 ![Discord App](https://cdn.discordapp.com/attachments/468897350807453706/722369856317423656/unknown.png)

-Now finally add this to your src/authentication.ts:
+Now add this to your src/authentication.ts:

 ```ts
 import {OAuthProfile, OAuthStrategy} from "@feathersjs/authentication-oauth";